Timon of Athens: Synopsis

-In the beginning, Timon is a wealthy and generous Athenian gentleman.
-He hosts a large banquet, attended by nearly all the main characters.
-Timon gives away money wastefully, and everyone wants to please him to get more, except for Apemantus, a churlish philosopher whose cynicism Timon cannot yet appreciate.
-He accepts art from Poet and Painter, and a jewel from the Jeweller, but by the end of act 1 he has given that away to another friend.
+Timon is a wealthy and generous Athenian gentleman.
+He hosts a large banquet, attended by nearly all of Athens.
+Timon gives away money wastefully, and everyone around him pleases him to receive more, except for Apemantus, a churlish philosopher (whose name means "feeling no pain") whose cynicism Timon cannot yet appreciate.
+He accepts art from a poet and a painter, and a jewel from a jeweler, only to later give his jewel away to another friend.
 Timon's servant, Lucilius, has been wooing the daughter of an old Athenian.
-The man is angry, but Timon pays him three talents in exchange for the couple's being allowed to marry, because the happiness of his servant is worth the price.
+The Athenian is furious with Lucilius' flirting, as a result, but Timon pays him three talents to fund for the couple's marriage, because the happiness of his servant is worth the price.
 Timon is told that his friend, Ventidius, is in debtors' prison.
-He sends money to pay Ventidius's debt, and Ventidius is released and joins the banquet.
-Timon gives a speech on the value of friendship.
-The guests are entertained by a masque, followed by dancing.
-As the party winds down, Timon continues to give things away to his friends: his horses, as well as other possessions.
+He sends money to pay for Ventidius's debt, and Ventidius is released and attends Timon's banquet.
+Timon gives a speech on the value of friendship, and later, the guests are entertained by a masque, followed by dancing.
+As the party winds down, Timon continues to wastefully give away to his friends: his horses, as well as other possessions.
 The act is divided rather arbitrarily into two scenes, but the experimental and/or unfinished nature of the play is reflected in that it does not naturally break into a five-act structure.

-Now Timon has given away all his wealth.
-Flavius, Timon's steward, is upset by the way Timon has spent his wealth, overextending his munificence by showering patronage on the parasitic writers and artists, and delivering his dubious friends from their financial straits; this he tells Timon when he returns from a hunt.
-Timon is upset that he has not been told this before, and begins to vent his anger on Flavius, who tells him that he has tried repeatedly in the past without success, and now he is at the end; Timon's land has been sold.
-Shadowing Timon is another guest at the banquet: the cynical philosopher Apemantus, who terrorises Timon's shallow companions with his caustic raillery.
-He was the only guest not angling for money or possessions from Timon.
+Unbeknownst to him, Timon has given away all his wealth, and is deep in debt.
+Flavius, Timon's steward, is upset by the way Timon is spending his wealth; overextending his munificence by showering patronage over parasitic writers and artists, and saving his dubious friends from their financial straits; Flavius confronts Timon when he returns from a hunt.
+Timon is upset that Flavius did not warn him of his debt before, and begins to direct his anger onto Flavius, who says that he has tried repeatedly in the past without success, and now he is at the end: all of Timon's land has been sold.
+Shadowing Timon is another guest at the banquet: Apemantus, who terrorises Timon's shallow companions with his caustic raillery.
 Along with a Fool, he attacks Timon's creditors when they show up to make their demands for immediate payment.
-Timon cannot pay, and sends out his servants to make requests for help from those friends he considers closest.
+Timon has no money to repay his debt, thus he sends out his servants to request for money from those friends he considers closest.